ZoneMinder/zmeventnotification/README.md

 - To run the eventserver on Websockets and not Secure Websockets, use `enable = 0` in the `[ssl]` section of the configuration file.
 - To disable ZM Auth checking (be careful, anyone can get all your data INCLUDING passwords for ZoneMinder monitors if you open it up to the Internet) use `enable = 0` in the `[auth]` section of the configuration file.

-## How do I safely upgrade zmeventserver to new versions?
+## How do I safely upgrade zmeventnotification to new versions?

 ```
 sudo zmdc.pl stop zmeventnotification.pl
 ```

-Now copy the new zmeventnotification.pl to the right place (usually `/usr/bin`) If you need to, copy the new zmeventnotification.ini to the right place (usually `/etc`) (Note: this will replace your old config file and you shouldn't need to do this)
+Now copy the new zmeventnotification.pl to the right place (usually `/usr/bin`) If you need to, copy the new zmeventnotification.ini to the right place (usually `/etc/zm`) (Note: this will replace your old config file and you shouldn't need to do this)

 ```
 sudo zmdc.pl start zmeventnotification.pl